Table of Contents

 Solo travel rating: easy.

-Ireland is definitely one of the best places in Europe for solo travel, and Dublin is an ideal pick for first-timers.
+Ireland is definitely one of the best places in Europe for solo travel, and Dublin is an ideal pick for first-time solo travellers.
 It’s safe and welcoming with the added bonus of having English as a first language.
 Plus, there’s a fab mix of outdoor adventures (the rugged Irish landscapes are beyond beautiful!) and city activities to entertain you.

 Speaking from experience, Dublin is also a great solo travel Europe winter destination!
 Nothing beats hiding from the rain in a cosy Irish pub (visiting the Temple Bar area is a must!) and enjoying a Guinness to the tune of live folk music.